Kelley Still

 Recently, the Smithsonian Asian Pacific American Center, in partnership with AARP, along with help from partnering organization Kundiman, unveiled a digital exhibition entitled "A Day in the Queer Life of Asian Pacific America."
 The digital exhibition is comprised of five different components — two of which have already been partially released.

 "Queer Check-Ins," curated by Franny Choi, poses the question, “Are You OK?,” to 12 queer Asian and Pacific Islander diasporic poets.
 Their responses are captivating, beautiful and unsettling at times.
 Each poet reads their piece and shares a glimpse into their life through video and imagery.
-Hyphen was fortunate to get the opportunity to interview Franny Choi about her work on the exhibition.
+Hyphen interviewed Franny Choi, a former Hyphen editor, about her work on the exhibition.

 Curatorial Note